Algorithmic Stability in Fair Allocation of Indivisible Goods Among Two Agents: Approximate-Stability in Fair Allocation of Indivisible Goods

-\begin{restatable}{theorem}{thmRlnAgents} Given an instance with $m$ indivisible goods and $n\geq2$ agents with additive valuation functions, the rank-leximin algorithm (Algorithm~\ref{algo:rankLex}) returns an allocation $A$ that is PMMS and PO if all the agents report ordinally equivalent valuation functions. \end{restatable}
+\begin{restatable}{theorem}{thmRlnAgents} Given an instance with $m$ indivisible goods and $n\geq2$ agents with additive valuation functions, the rank-leximin algorithm (\Cref{algo:rankLex}) returns an allocation $A$ that is PMMS and PO if all the agents report ordinally equivalent valuation functions. \end{restatable}

 Now that we know rank-leximin produces a PMMS and PO allocation, we will move on to see how approximately-stable it is in the next section.
-However, before that we make the following observation.
+However, before that we make the following remark.

 \textbf{Remark:} The rank-leximin algorithm takes exponential time.
 Note that this is not surprising since finding PMMS allocations is NP-hard even for two identical agents---one can see this by a straightforward reduction from the well-known Partition problem.